CityFlyer Express: History

-A new beginning
+Euroworld Airways

-The management of Air Europe Express quickly started a new airline, Euroworld Airways, and began operations in May 1991 using two Shorts 360 aircraft and staff from the old Air Europe Express.
-The new carrier also carried on night freight and mail contracts from the defunct airline.
-The airline soon began flights from Gatwick to Guernsey, Antwerp and Rotterdam, for which two additional Shorts 360s were purchased.
+The management of the (blocked from the outside) Air Europe Express in March 1991 started a new airline, Euroworld Airways, and began operations in early May using two Shorts 360 aircraft, helped by the staff from the old Air Europe Express.
+The new air carrier inherited also night freight and mail contracts from the defunct airline.
+On 1 July the regional airline began scheduled flights from Gatwick to Guernsey, Antwerp and Rotterdam, for which two additional Shorts 360s were purchased.
 At this time, the airline approached several large carriers with a view to establishing a link, but in the event only British Airways was to show any interest, and a code share agreement was struck between the two.
+In the meanwhile the airline was renamed CityFlyer Express Ltd. in February 1992.